drew-y/quick-form/README.md

 - `fields` (Required) An array of QuickField objects representing the form (required).
 QuickFields are documented later.
 - `document` (Optional) The object the form data is saved to
 - `cancellable` (Optional) Determines whether or not to show the cancel button
-- `resettable` (Optional) Determins whether or not to show the reset button
+- `resettable` (Optional) Determines whether or not to show the reset button

 ## Events